Crime Lab Scandals

 Forensic science is critical in criminal cases.
 Done correctly, it helps identify the guilty and clear the innocent.
 Done negligently or with malice, it can lead to wrongful convictions of innocent people.
 People’s lives truly hang in the balance.

 Tim Bussey was instrumental in bringing light to many of the troubles found in Colorado crime labs.
-He is the only Colorado attorney to have achieved the ACS Forensic Lawyer-Scientist Designation.
+He has earned the ACS Forensic Lawyer-Scientist Designation in the state of Colorado.
 He is a certified operator of the Intoxilyzer 5000, certified as an instructor for the NHTSA Field Sobriety Test, and is certified in forensic chromatography.
 He is well-versed in forensic protocols and can identify when things are amiss with the prosecutor’s case.

 If you’ve been charged with a crime involving forensic evidence, you have a right to understand the evidence against you and the right to have invalid evidence excluded from your case.
 The attorneys and staff at The Bussey Law Firm, P.C., can help you fight to ensure the evidence is valid.
 If you are facing criminal charges, contact our top Colorado Springs criminal defense lawyers at (719) 475-2555 to learn more about your rights.